The Tea Detective

 Herbal teas - steep for 5 to 7 minutes

-steeping times, and adjust them to your own personal tastes.
-Some people like their tea
+with steeping times, and adjust them to your own personal tastes.
+Some people like

-down pat, it's fun to try different types and flavors of tea.
-Many teas are good both hot and
+techniques down pat, it’s fun to try different types and flavors of tea.
+Many teas are

-With so many different teas available, you could try a new one every day for a year without
+With so many different teas available, you could try a new one every day for a year with-

-exhausting the offerings, so get out there and try something new.
-And whatever you choose,
+out exhausting the offerings, so get out there and try something new.
+And whatever you